OilerNetwork/fossil_cairo0/README.md

 # Fossil - Starknet Storage Verifier by Oiler

-The Starknet Storage Verifier will allow anyone to trustlessly prove any past or current storage values of L1 contracts to other L2 contracts.
+The Starknet Storage Verifier will allow anyone to trustlessly prove any past or current state and storage values of L1 contracts to other L2 contracts.

 *The Storage Verifier is being developed by [Oiler Network](https://oiler.network), and will soon power many of Oiler's Derivative Products.*